blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`uint256_t`](#uint256-t)

 #### eth_getCode

 ```c
 bytes_t eth_getCode(in3_t *in3, address_t account, uint64_t block);
 ```

-returns the code of the account of given address.
+Returns the code of the account of a given address.

-(Make sure you free the data-point of the result after use.)
+(Make sure you free the data point of the result after use.)

 arguments:
 ```eval_rst